 Emergency meetings may be held on short notice.
 The agenda shall be limited to the item giving rise to the emergency.

-Voting by e-mail or other electronic means can be used for emergency situation(s) at the discretion of the Chief Handicapper where the Chief Handicapper needs assistance before the next scheduled meeting.
-Approval by a minimum of 51% of the handicappers is required for approval.
+Voting by e-mail or other electronic means can be used for emergency meetings at the discretion of the Chief Handicapper where the Chief Handicapper needs assistance before the next scheduled meeting.
+Approval of the agenda item must be made by a minimum of 51% of the handicappers is required.

 One half the number of Area Handicappers shall constitute a quorum.
+The Chairman will count towards the quorum will only vote to break a tie.

 Meetings shall be governed by the current Robert's Rules of Order.

 Members of PHRF-LE may attend Handicapping Committee meetings and have the privilege of the floor.
-Voting is limited to members of the Handicapping Committee.
-When interested parties are present at a meeting the chair may declare an executive session for that rating discussion.
+Voting is limited to the Area Handicappersof the Handicapping Committee.
+When interested parties are present at a meeting the chairman may declare an executive session consisting of Area Handicappers and Executive Board for that rating discussion.

 ARTICLE SEVEN - HANDICAPS